 Road construction and reconstruction are proposed for Alternatives II and III.
-Alternative II and III constructs 0.8 miles and reconstructs 1.2 miles of road.
+Alternative II and III construct 0.80 miles and reconstruct 2.0 miles of road.
 Alternative IV reconstructs 0.3 miles.
-There would be a temporary increase in access for all forest users until roads are closed at the end of the project.
+There would be no effects from construction, reconstruction, temporary roads or road closures as long as BMP's are followed.
+(General Water Quality Best Management Practices, USDA Pacific Northwest Region, November, $1988\ R-1$ through R-23.
+There would be a temporary increase in access for all forest users until roads are closed at the end of the project

-Road closures are proposed for all action alternatives (1.49 miles of roads within the OHV area and 8.71 miles of roads in the non-OHV area).
-See Tables A-3 and A-4.
-All action alternatives would result in the same amount of closed and open roads after all activities are implemented.
+Road closures are proposed for all action alternatives (1.49 miles of road closures within the OHV area and 8.71 miles of road closures in the non-OHV area).
+In the past the district used gates, guardrails and earth berm closures.
+All three types of road closures are used in this planning area.
+Gates and guardrails have proven to be ineffective road closure devices.
+Earth berm closures have been the most effective and are the preferred method of road closure in all action alternatives.
+See Tables A-3 and A-4, in Appendix O. All action alternatives would result in the same amount of closed and open roads after all activities are implemented.
 Road closures would decrease access (public, administrative and commercial), decrease the current effective open road density, reduce existing road erosion problems, and reduce road maintenance costs.
-There would be fewer roads for public and administrative vehicle access for recreation, reforestation, managing fire and noxious weeds.
+There would be fewer roads for public and administrative vehicle access for recreation, reforestation, managing fire and noxious weed control.
 Timing road closures with reforestation treatments would reduce the amount of time spent walking into areas for planting surveys.
 Removing berms to access roads for fires would take additional time and equipment.
 It would cost more to treat weeds if backpack sprayers are used instead of vehicles.
 Access behind closed roads would have the additional cost of reopening re-closing the road.
 The cost of maintaining a road that has been effectively barricaded and has self maintaining water drainages is less costly than keeping it open.
 The only cost would be monitoring for resource damage and the effectiveness of the closure.